rdpoor/mu/README.md

 * If I pitch shift a bunch of notes to A440, what does it sound like to randomly play each one?
 * Add has_errors and get_errors methods to Stream objects.
-* Refactor: /lib /src /test /examples /sketches  [partly]
-* Create "rebuild from scratch" Makefile for Mu01 [partly]
 * Add doxygen comments
 * Add 'make docs' to Makefile
 * Make it easy to run unit tests with libgmalloc turned on.
+Create MU_DEBUG switch for makefile(s) to use debug libs, etc.
 * Write unit test for FileReadStream and FileWriteStream.
 * Stop Player when tick >= source.getEnd().
 Clean up implementations.
-* Create MU_DEBUG switch for makefile(s) to use debug libs, etc.
 * Optimize a few inner loops (copy buffer, zero part of buffer...)
 * Can we (should we?) change Tick to Seconds?
 * step() should return Stream * (not more specialized subclass).
-* Beef up assert.c=>assert.cpp Create a tester object that can print out context, print on error only, print always, etc.
+* Beef up assert.c=>assert.cpp Create a tester object that can print out context, print on error only, print always, etc.  Better, find an existing test package.
 * FileReadStream should allow negative Tick times (implicit crop)
 * Create F(t)Stream and test file.
 * setSource() and related should check for compatible frameRate(), channelCount()